robertvandenbaar/LDG/README.md

 When browsing the images they will be displayed in a light-box and can be browsed using buttons, swipe actions on smart-phones and with the keys of your keyboard.
 The original files will only be read, no write actions are performed on the original files.
-For all images a smaller version of the image will be generated (on the fly or using cron.php).
+For all images a smaller version of the image will be generated (on the fly or preferably using cron.php).

 ## Requirements
-* PHP 5.4 and up
+* PHP 7.0 and up
 * Apache with mod_rewrite or nginx (nginx-light on Debian should suffice)
 * Either PHP's GD library but preferably the Imagick extension (and ImageMagick installed)